GSA-TTS/identity-dev-docs/_pages/oidc.md

   The number of seconds the access token will expire.

 * **id_token** (string)
-  A signed [JWT][jwt] that contains basic attributes about the user.
+  A signed [JWT][jwt] that contains basic attributes about the user and it is signed using RS256.
 The public key used to verify this JWT is available from the [certificates](#certificates) endpoint.

 Here's an example token response: